Your SaaS pricing strategy can make or break your startup.

 Regardless, if your product impacts your customers’ top or bottom line, it’s important to do an analysis of value-based pricing.
 You can start by pinpointing the value metrics your product impacts and the value associated with that metric.

-Value-based pricing is most important if you acquire customers through relationship sales.
+Value-based pricing is most important if you acquire customers through a relationship sales process.
 This is because the value of your product likely differs between customers and you’re able to customize contracts .

 B2C Value-Based Pricing